 As a business owner or company, you may have come across the term “ADA compliant,” but may not fully understand what it means and how to properly ensure that your business website passes the test.

-At KWSM: a web marketing agency we specialize in making sites ADA compliant.
+KWSM: a web marketing agency is very familiar with the ADA compliance rules.
 In this article, I will provide you with the layman’s terms of what ADA compliance means and provide you with some resources to help get your website compliance project started.

 What is ADA Compliance?